Risk-Based Background Screening in Asia: A Structured Framework

 Risk Dimension Description Executive Consideration

-Role Risk Authority, financial control, regulatory exposure Seniority & decision power
+Role Risk Level of authority, financial control, regulatory exposure Seniority & decision power

 Industry Risk Regulatory intensity of sector Financial services vs non-regulated roles